Back to Barreto

 The course would proceed as follows:

-Over the winter break, Barreto and Dunn would review all evidence and select one or two jurisdictions in which to file a voting rights lawsuit, and at least one lawsuit would be filed in January 2019.
+Over the winter break, Barreto and Dunn would review all evidence and select two to three jurisdictions in which to potentially file a voting rights lawsuit.

 Winter quarter: students would learn in more detail the legal theory relevant to bringing a successful voting rights challenge, as well as how to assemble and present the social science evidence.
-Students would be divided into teams to work on different aspects of the lawsuit.
+Students would be divided into teams to work on different aspects of a potential lawsuit on the jurisdictions selected by Barreto and Dunn over the break.
 Instruction would focus on the practical aspects of a voting rights lawsuit, and students would read case law on prior VRA decisions as well as read and review the accompanying expert reports that were filed.

 Course Materials & Readings